-When most people hear the word “acorn”, they no longer think of a viable food source for humans, but this was not always the case.
-An acorn is the nut of an oak tree, or one of their common relatives in the Quercus or Lithocarpus genera.
-An acorn contains a single nut in a hard outer shell, typically topped by a cupule, which is where the nut attaches to the oak branch.
-You can find them falling from oak trees across the Northern hemisphere, or perhaps being gathered by squirrels for their winter food hoard.
-However, acorns used to be an important dietary staple for many early cultures, as they were widely available and served many of the same dietary needs as grains do today.
+An acorn is a nut of the oak tree or one of their common relatives in the Quercus or Lithocarpus genera.
+It contains a single nut in a hard outer shell, typically topped by a cupule, which is where the nut attaches to the oak branch.
+You can find these nuts falling from oak trees across the Northern hemisphere or perhaps being gathered by squirrels for their winter food hoard.
+However, acorns used to be an important dietary staple in many early cultures, as they were widely available and served many of the same dietary needs as grains do today.
 In fact, acorns are still used in some cultures in specialty dishes, most notably by Korean and Native Americans.

 Health Benefits of Acorns